pitrho/docker-postgres/README.md

-This repository contains a Dockerfile and associated scripts for building a [PostgreSQL](http://www.postgresql.org/) Docker image.
-Unlike some other PostgreSQL Docker images, this image makes it easier to configure PostgreSQL without changing the image.
+This repository contains a Dockerfile and associated scripts for building a [PostgreSQL](http://www.postgresql.org/) Docker image from an [Ubuntu 12.04 LTS](http://releases.ubuntu.com/precise/) base image.
+This particular PostgreSQL Docker image makes it easy to

+* make your database persistent across container restarts; and,
+* configure PostgreSQL without changing the image, but instead by passing in arguments when the container is started.

 ## Building the image